 What led you to this course?

-I’m a jeweller, and when I arrived at The Cass, I had a fledgling jewellery practice already, but this course brought it all together and consolidated everything.
+I’m a jeweller, and when I arrived at the School of Art, Architecture and Design, I had a fledgling jewellery practice already, but this course brought it all together and consolidated everything.
 It has already helped to answer a big big question for me – why I practice art.
 Simone, who is one of our main tutors talks about solving good problems and finding the ingredients of your practice – these analogies work very well for me.

 In fact, I’ve used my practice as part of my research – in terms of putting myself always out of the comfort zone as a methodology – putting myself in unfamiliar situations, trying unfamiliar materials.